greenbone/docs/src/common/container/troubleshooting.md

 ### `osp_scanner_feed_version: failed to connect to /run/ospd/ospd-openvas.sock`

-If the `gvmd` log contains this error `gvmd` is not able to connect to the `ospd-openvas` scanner.
-Most likely `ospd-openvas` isn't running.
+If the `gvmd` log contains this error, `gvmd` is not able to connect to the `ospd-openvas` scanner.
+Most likely `ospd-openvas` is not running.
 Try to restart the corresponding container with:

 ```{code-block} shell
 ---